Travelling with purpose on a cruise to the Dominican Republic,

 volunteering and making an impact in the community

 In May 2017 Fathom discontinued the Adonia cruises and began offering some of the Dominican Republic community development activities as onshore experiences to all of the cruise brands within the Carnival Corporation.
-If your Caribbean cruise on one of these brands, such as Princess, Carnival, Holland America, and Costa, takes you to Amber Cove, Dominican Republic, you can help at a chocolate cooperative, make recycled paper or plant coffee seedlings.
+They offered a more immersive Fathom Experience Package on select cruises through 2018.
+The brand no longer exists, but the opportunity to help at women’s cooperatives making chocolate and recycled paper still exists as onshore excursions from Amber Cove in the Dominican Republic with cruise lines part of the Carnival family, such as Princess, Carnival, Holland America, and Costa.

 The rest of this post highlights our Fathom cruise experience about the Adonia and on shore in port.
-Although this particular Fathom trip no longer operates, our experience gives you a flavour of what you might expect when taking the current Fathom Experience Package.
+I am genuinely saddened that the brand was not able to continue.

 In the world of cruising where ships keep getting larger and larger, the 704-passenger Adonia is a smaller, more intimate setting.
 It belongs to British-based P&O Cruises.
 Fathom retained the British crew.
 I found other British influences on board – the kettle and wooden box of tea and coffee in our room, the delightful English accent of the recorded voice on the lifts (elevators) announcing deck numbers.